alexgaarciia/AIMathAnalysis/README.md

 1. WeightedAdjacencyGraph: creates a graph from the given matrix, where non-zero elements represent the weights of edges between nodes.
 The position of a non-zero element in the matrix corresponds to the nodes it connects.
 For example, a non-zero element at the (i, j) position of the matrix would represent an edge with a certain weight between nodes i and j.
 2. FindShortestPath: The basic usage is FindShortestPath[graph, start, end], where graph is a graph object, and start and end are the nodes between which you want to find the shortest path.

+## Prompting Wolfram Mathematica with ChatGPT
+One of our main objetives is to find the correct manner of prompting specifically for Wolfram.
+We have seen before that this plugin is highly powerful, being able to solve an entire network problem itself.
+However, what if we could do it in fewer steps, just by correctly prompting it?

+### Available resources
+First off, we would like to know if there are already some investigations/guides in this regard.
+We found out that there are no specific texts on the most efficient way of prompting Wolfram Mathematica with ChatGPT.
+However, there is an interesting introduction to using the plugin in the offical Wolfram webpage: [Plugin de Wolfram para ChatGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/).
+This link is from the official webpage of Wolfram.
+It provides an installation guide and some applications of it and, at the end of the page, there is a link about [using the Wolfram Plugin for ChatGPT:](https://www.youtube.com/watch?v=EOQV9VakBgE&ab_channel=Wolfram), where several prompts are carried out.